 Anyone needing to leave their home due to flooding is reminded to take any medication they may need with them.

 Do not drive through flood water.
-More information about safety during floods on the road can be found here: Adverse weather conditions
+More information about safety during floods on the road can be found on Somerset Road Safety’s Adverse weather conditions page.

 Reporting problems

-To report flooding on a road or blocked drains on a road use our report a problem on a road form
+To report flooding on a road or blocked drains on a road, use the report a problem on a road form.

-If your property is owned by us and has been affected by flooding, please visit our Housing repairs page or you can phone us on 0300 123 2224.
+If your property is owned by the Council and has been affected by flooding, please visit the Housing repairs page or call 0300 123 2224.

 Stay up to date